Former Speaker Kevin McCarthy to retire at the end of the month

 "No matter the odds, or personal cost, we did the right thing," McCarthy wrote.
 "That may seem out of fashion in Washington these days, but delivering results for the American people is still celebrated across the country.
 It is in this spirit that I have decided to depart the House at the end of this year to serve America in new ways.
 I know my work is only getting started."

 McCarthy was removed as speaker earlier this year in a rare vote of the House on a Motion to Vacate the Chair.
-His ouster led to a three-week debacle where Washington was paralyzed as the House was unable to function.
+His ouster led to a three-week debacle where Washington was paralyzed as the House was unable to function as the Republican conference struggled to reach consensus on a new leader.

+McCarthy's departure shrinks the Republican majority and could increase the chances of a government shutdown

+With McCarthy's resignation and the recent ouster of Rep. George Santos (R-NY), Speaker Mike Johnson's wafer-thin majority continues to shrink.

 This is a developing story and will be updated.